Austrian Tech Ambassador in Silicon Valley, Co-Director of Open Austria, and Austrian Consul in San Francisco

-Martin Rauchbauer is the Head of the Open Austria Office in San Francisco.
+Martin Rauchbauer is the first Austrian Tech Ambassador in Silicon Valley, Co-Director of Open Austria, and Austrian Consul in San Francisco.
 As an Austrian diplomat, Martin was sent to San Francisco in 2016 in order to open and establish his country’s first innovation outpost in Silicon Valley.
 Martin’s office helps Austrian entrepreneurs, scientists, researchers, and creative minds to connect with the biggest innovation ecosystem in the world.
-In 2018, Martin held the local chair of the European Union in San Francisco.
-In addition, Open Austria engages in tech-diplomacy, a strategic dialogue with the tech industry on the global governance of new technologies such as artificial intelligence (AI) and block chain.
-Martin also teaches “Digital Diplomacy” at the Diplomatic Academy in Vienna.

-Martin received his M.A. in International Relations and International Economics from the School of Advanced International Studies (SAIS) at the Johns Hopkins University in Bologna, Italy and Washington D.C.
+In addition to his diplomatic career, Martin worked as a journalist for Austrian Radio and Television (ORF) and the Viennese weekly news magazine “Format.”
+Martin received his M.A. in International Relations and International Economics from the School of Advanced International Studies (SAIS) at the Johns Hopkins University in Bologna, Italy, and Washington D.C.
 He also holds a degree in Philosophy and German Studies from the University of Vienna.

 Regulating (Dis)Content: How Human Rights Can Help Shape Government Content Regulation Efforts